kantarsifo/kantar-sifo-mobile-analytics-pod/README.md

 **CPID** : Your Kantar Sifo Analytics id
 **APPURL** : Your app CFBundleURLSchemes, like 'twitter' or 'com.xxx.myapp'
-**KEYCHAINACCESSGROUP** : Your app id or a shared app id if you have several apps sharing a keychain and your want to track the user between apps.
+**KEYCHAINACCESSGROUP** : (Optional) Your app id or a shared app id if you have several apps sharing a keychain and your want to track the user between apps.
 If you don't need to use Shared Keychain functionality, then set this to **nil**

 In order to save the cookie from the 'Sifo Internet' app, this function is needed in the AppDelegate: